 Dr Ellery is particularly interested in finding out why 800,000 neonatal deaths and three million infant deaths occur each year as a result of placental insufficiency and hypoxia.
 Dr Ellery is passionate about developing therapies that can cross economical boundaries to be made available in remote and low resource settings, where the majority of these tragedies take place.

-To achieve this, Dr Ellery has developed a research program that includes retrospective and prospective clinical studies as well as the use of numerous animal models (spiny mouse, sheep, rhesus macaque).
-This program includes international teams of clinicians (neonatologists, pediatric radiologists and developmental therapists) and laboratory-based (biomedical scientists, neuroscientists and analytical chemists) across Australia, New Zealand and the United States.
+To achieve this, Dr Ellery has developed a research program that includes retrospective and prospective clinical studies as well as the use of pre-clinical models.
+This program includes international teams of clinicians and laboratory-based scientists across Australia, New Zealand and the United States.